ProximoSrl/ProximoSrl.github.io/_posts/2014-09-09-about-this-blog.md

 Me and Gian Maria we'll keep this blog up to date with our journey, and we hope to have guest posts from our friends sharing a similar path (and some code) on other projects.
 Yes, we are looking at you [Stefano](https://twitter.com/ste8) and  [Alessandro](https://twitter.com/A_Giorgetti).

-### Thanks to
+### Thank you guys
+This journey wouldn't be possible without:

 - [Mauro Servienti](https://twitter.com/mauroservienti): inadvertently gave me the idea for the product name on our trip to [Frasassi caves](http://www.frasassi.com/);
 - [Stefano Ottaviani](https://twitter.com/ste8): for choosing this project for his [graduation thesis](http://blogs.ugidotnet.org/ste8/archive/2014/03/03/pubblicazione-della-tesina-su-ddd-e-cqrs.aspx);
 - [Andrea Saltarello](https://twitter.com/andysal74): Ubiquitous language, Ubiquitous language, Ubiquitous language!;
-- [Alberto Brandolini](https://twitter.com/ziobrando): for introducing us to Evenstorming in the early stages and for sharing a [talk](http://www.slideshare.net/ziobrando/idea-postit-test-verdi) inspired by a subdomain of this project;
+- [Alberto Brandolini](https://twitter.com/ziobrando): for introducing us to [Evenstorming](http://ziobrando.blogspot.it/2013/11/introducing-event-storming.html) in the early stages and for sharing a [talk](http://www.slideshare.net/ziobrando/idea-postit-test-verdi) inspired by a subdomain of this project;
 - [Alessandro Melchiori](https://twitter.com/amelchiori): the first talk about CQRS I've attended (as a powerpoint assistant.. "next slide please")... you owe me a beer;
 - [Alessandro Giorgetti](https://twitter.com/A_Giorgetti): "DDD can't work!
-Angular? no, ko is fine".
+[Angular](https://angularjs.org/)?
+No, [KnockoutJS](http://knockoutjs.com/) is fine".
 Now he's mastering DDD & AngularJs in the healthcare.

 Our chats about aggregates, process managers, ubiquitous language, eventstorming, CQRS and Domain Driven Design are the building blocks of this journey.

-A special mention goes to [Rinat Abdullin](https://twitter.com/abdullin) for inspiring this blog with his [Happypancake post](http://abdullin.com/long/happypancake/).
+A special mention goes to [Rinat Abdullin](https://twitter.com/abdullin) for inspiring this blog with his [HappyPancake post](http://abdullin.com/long/happypancake/).

 <strong>Curious?
 Suggestions?</strong> we are waiting your feedback and we have room in our blog backlog.